 Find out how to untangle your tangled necklace chains with this simple recipe using baby powder.
 It's an easy way to untangle knots in your jewellery using household ingredients.
-You will soon have your favourite tangled necklaces separated, untangled and ready to wear again.
+You'll soon have your favourite tangled necklaces separated, untangled and ready to wear again.

 If you've ever found your jewellery in a tangled mess you'll understand the frustration it causes.
-And no, I don't understand how they get like that either but like finding odd socks after washing, it's another of life's great mysteries!
+And no, I don't understand how they get like that either...
+But much like finding odd socks after washing, it's another of life's great mysteries!

 Small or medium size plastic bag

 Two pins or needles

 - If you can remove any charms from necklaces or bracelets then you should.

 - You may wish to lay out a piece of newspaper to save tidying up.

 - Use a small plastic bag and add a generous amount of baby powder.